onbloc/adena-wallet-sdk/README.md

 ### `getConnectionState`

-Retrieves the current connection state of the wallet.
+Retrieves the current connection state of a wallet.

 **Example:**